 The Cons Of Using A Personal Loan For Furniture

-How Do You Finance Furniture Without A Loan?
+How To Finance Furniture Without A Loan

-Consider In-Store Financing
+1. Consider In-Store Financing

-Open An Interest-Free Credit Card
+2. Open An Interest-Free Credit Card

 If you’re determined to avoid paying interest on your new furniture, another option is to open an interest-free credit card.
 Like in-store financing offers, 0% APR credit cards allow borrowers to open a line of credit with a zero-interest introductory period.